mateusdz/Vasileios-Mavroeidis.github.io/organization.md

 * Sule Yildirim Yayilgan - Norwegian University of Science and Technology
 * Igor Kotsiuba - Pukhov Institute for Modelling in Energy Engineering, National Academy of Sciences of Ukraine
 * Blerim Rexha - University of Prishtina
-* Vasileios Mavroeidis - University Of Oslo
+* Fabio Massimo Zannaro - University Of Oslo
+* Mateusz Zych - University of Oslo
 * Nils Gruschka - University Of Oslo
-* Fabio Massimo Zannaro - University Of Oslo
 * Tamas Bisztray - University Of Oslo
+* Vasileios Mavroeidis - University Of Oslo
 * Gahangir Hossain - West Texas A&M University